poyo-fc/poyo-client-web/README.md

 Now you can access the application at http://localhost:3000.

+## Deployment

+The site is deployed by [Netlify](https://www.netlify.com/) whenever the code gets pushed to the `main` branch.
+If you don't want the code to go production, remember to create a PR first.
+Netlify offers a preview mode when creating PR, so you can always test out your in progress work.

 ## Contribution

 We're really excited that you are interested in contributing to the project.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.